solliancenet/dp-203-v2/labs/10/README.md

     ![The script run time of 6 seconds is highlighted in the query results.](media/sale-hash-result.png "Hash table results")

-### Improve table structure with hash distribution and columnstore index
+### Task 3: Improve table structure with hash distribution and columnstore index

 1. Create an improved version of the table using CTAS (Create Table As Select):